ferrocyante/zen-custom-js/findbar-ai/readme.md

 ## 🚨 Caution 🚨

 - **Privacy**: To answer questions about a webpage, this script sends the text content of the page to your selected provider.
 Please be aware of the privacy implications before using this feature on pages with sensitive information.
+- **Beta Version**: This is an beta version and is under active development.
+Expect breaking changes, bugs, and frequent updates.

 ## Installation